Last updated 30 November 2022

 If a party to legal proceedings becomes bankrupt, no further action can be taken in that proceeding unless first approved by a court.
 However, if the bankrupt person is the plaintiff in an action involving a personal injury or wrongdoing to the bankrupt, their spouse or family, the bankrupt may continue the action in their own name and keep any compensation or damages awarded.
 Otherwise, the trustee will become the proper person to pursue the action or may elect to discontinue it (s 60 Bankruptcy Act 1966 (Cth) (Bankruptcy Act)).

-The Family Court has exclusive jurisdiction over matters in which both family law and bankruptcy issues have arisen (s 35 Bankruptcy Act).
+The Federal Circuit and Family Court of Australia (FCFCA) has exclusive jurisdiction over matters in which both family law and bankruptcy issues have arisen (s 35 Bankruptcy Act).

-Transfers of property ordered or approved by the Family Court before a person is bankrupt may not be overturned by a trustee, unless the trustee can show that the bankrupt person and the person to whom the property was transferred obtained the order from the Family Court dishonestly, with a view to protecting the property from the bankrupt’s creditors.
+Transfers of property ordered or approved by the FCFCA before a person is bankrupt may not be overturned by a trustee, unless the trustee can show that the bankrupt person and the person to whom the property was transferred obtained the order from the FCFCA dishonestly, with a view to protecting the property from the bankrupt’s creditors.

 Goods subject to a hire purchase agreement or other security interest